stephengale801/random-GAS-scripts/Sync-OU-to-Group/README.md

 ##Setup
 ####All files are saved in a single Google Apps Script project as separate script files.
---<b>First</b> - Change all instances of "YOURDOMAIN" to a string matching the domain you're administering.--

-<b>Second</b> - Change all instances of "SPREADSHEET_ID" to the ID of a new Spreadsheet which you have edit privileges to.
+<b>First</b> - Change all instances of "SPREADSHEET_ID" to the ID of a new Spreadsheet which you have edit privileges to.

-<b>Third</b> - Change the array a[] within the file SyncGroups.gs to match a Comma Separated List of the Groups you're wanting to sync.
+<b>Second</b> - Change the array a[] within the file SyncGroups.gs to match a Comma Separated List of the Groups you're wanting to sync.
 Example: a = ["Class of 2016", "Class of 2017", "Class of 2018"]

 ####This script will not create any new groups or OUs.
 All groups and OUs must be created beforehand.
 ##Execution